josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_courts_as_sites_of_harm.md

 - escalating fear of future state contact.

 Each exposure increases the load.
 Over time, people become **less able** to defend themselves precisely because they have had to defend themselves too many times.

 This is dose-dependent trauma.
 Not character failure.

+The resulting injury resembles punishment in effect, while remaining procedural in form.

+Any justice system that ignores cumulative exposure as a source of harm is designing blindness into due process.

 ---